mvolkmann/blog/src/dart.md

 They are first class which means they can be assigned variables, passed to other functions, and returned from other functions.

+All Dart functions, including anonymous ones, are closures.
+This means they have access to in-scope variables declared outside the function.

 Named function definitions have the following syntax:

 ```dart